hack-chat/hackchat-server/README.md

 **Node.js (version 14.0) or newer is required.**

-Add to your project with: `npm install hackchat-server --save`.
+Add to your project with `npm install hackchat-server --save`.

-Once installed, run: `npx hc-config` to generate a config file, if needed.
+Once installed, run `npx hc-config` to generate a config file.
+Skip this step if you are using an existing config file.

+Next, you may choose to run `npx hc-import` and import the [standard modules](#standard-modules).
+You should, at minimum, import the internal/* modules, unless you're working with existing command module files.
+The hc-import script will accept a `--remote` argument to import remote command modules, like `npx hc-import --remote=https://github.com/someUser/command-modules.git`.
+(Note: currently this feature is unavailable)

+Or use `npx hc-generate-cmd` to quickly generate boilerplate modules.

+All `hc-config`, `hc-import` & `hc-generate-cmd` scripts support multiple languages via the `--lang` argument.
+See example values in [languages section](#languages).
+Example: `hc-generate-cmd --lang=fr`

 ## Example usage